-Attracting birds in winter is a much easier task than you might first think!
+It is easier to attract birds in winter than you might first think!
 At the top of the list is making sure that you have foods handy that birds love, and also places for them to take shelter.

 Tips for Attracting Birds in Winter